 (f) Hold the [charter] schools established…accountable for meeting measurable pupil outcomes, and provide the schools with a method to change from rule-based to performance-based accountability systems.

 (g) Provide vigorous competition within the public school system to stimulate continual improvements in all public schools.
-[California Education Code section 47600]
+[California Education Code 47601]

 Charter Schools Are Public Schools

-Charter schools mean new options in education.
+Charter schools mean more options in education for students.
 They can focus on specific curriculum, such as the performing arts (drama, art, photography, etc.), the sciences, and other areas of student interest.

 Charter Schools Are Under Attack

-Public charter schools are not responsible for poor education in California public schools or mismanaged funds of public school districts.
-If the public schools would do their jobs, charter schools would not be necessary.
+Charter schools are not responsible for the poor education provided by traditional public schools or mismanaged funds of California school districts.
+If the public schools would do their jobs adequately, charter schools would not be necessary.
 The purpose of charter schools is to provide varied opportunities for students to learn, as the public schools in California have largely failed to educate (ranked 40/50 states in education).

 Charter Schools Are Free